 A continuation of ART 135 in developing skills using the potter's wheel to create work that incorporates hand-building techniques and clay technologies of glazing and firing.
 Provides students with an understanding of the principles of art and elements of design from past and present cultures within the context of the ceramic art form.
 Students may have to purchase additional supplies not provided by the college.
 (CSU, UC, AVC)

 ART 137 ADVANCED WHEEL-THROWN CERAMICS

-(formerly ART 131, Advanced Ceramics)
+(formerly ART 131, Advanced Ceramics) 3 units

-6 hours weekly [1.5 lecture, 4.5 lab] Prerequisite: Completion of ART 135.
+Prerequisite: Completion of ART 135.

 Instructional materials fee required for this course and must be paid at registration.